-Cross the road at the lights in front of St Magnus the Martyr church and walk left along Lower Thames Street until you reach a pathway just after a building marked St Magnus House / No 3 Lower Thames Street.
+Cross the road at the lights in front of St Magnus the Martyr church and walk left along Lower Thames Street until you reach a pathway (signposted Riverside Walk East) just after a building marked St Magnus House / No 3 Lower Thames Street.
 Follow this path to the riverfront and turn left.

 Stop in front of the glass fronted building with gold-coloured fish ornaments on its roof (Old Billingsgate Fish Market).